vivekthakurcse/vivekthakurcse/README.md

 Heyyy, myself vivek a final year student of diploma in cse
-🔰 Wants to know more about A.I , M.L and Web development.
+🔰 Likes to know more about A.I , M.L and Web development.
 📫 IG : vivekthakur.exe